• Skip to primary navigation

 It illustrates how you achieve spiritual fullness due to Christ, and experience the joyful flourishing of His kingdom when you follow Him and spread His Word.
 Because of this, He will guide you and help you flourish.
 He cares so much for a flower that would one day perish, so imagine how much He will take care of us.
 The Scripture tells us not to worry, for God will provide for us.
 He will bless us with so much more than what we initially expected.

-If you feel your faith is dwindling or if you feel confused, include this verse to your prayer.
+If you feel your faith is dwindling or if you feel confused, include this verse in your prayer.
 Ask for guidance and strength.
-Reflect on this verse, as it tells you that God loves you, and that you will flourish in His grace.
+Reflect on this verse, as it tells you that God loves you and that you will flourish in His grace.

 Isaiah 35:1-2